Taylor's Take: 5 Ways To Boost Your Confidence Before a First Date

 There’s a reason we harp on guys’ grooming so much here at SG HQ.
 We talked at length (ha, get it?!) about your hair in a recent video, and I wrote about how important your handsome man routine can be when you want to impress a woman.
 We’re all about helping you make that “look good, feel good” connection, since your personal appearance ought to be the outward expression of all your best inner qualities.
 When you look (and smell) your best, you instantly project confidence without even trying.

-What about for a more low-key date, like drinks or dinner?
-A good shower spruce up—with AXE’s Apollo 2-in-1 shampoo and conditioner (I love the clean, earthy scent)—and just a touch of product to give your hair some direction should be all you need.
+A good shower spruce up and just a touch of product to give your hair some direction should be all you need.
 Feeling confident on a first date really comes down to feeling like yourself—but slightly better.

 STEP 4: Develop a date night “uniform.”